email: info(at)go-eu.com

 Payroll and social contributions

-A Romanian accountant is not optional for most foreign founders — it’s a core part of staying compliant and operating safely.
+A Romanian accountant is not optional for most foreign founders; it’s a core part of ensuring regulatory adherence and operating safely.

-We answer all your questions about a company setup Romania – free of charge and without obligation.
+We answer all your questions about setting up a company in Romania – free of charge and without obligation.

 Inquire now